sanity/quickml/README.md

 	    [output=underweight, depth=2, exampleCount=5, probability=1.0]
 	height not in [69.0, 80.0, 81.0, 78.0, 74.0, 83.0]
 	  [output=overweight, depth=1, exampleCount=11, probability=1.0]

+Note that there are two types of decisions, depending on whether its an ordinal or nominal field.
+If its ordinal, then QuickDT will normally do a less-than or greater-than decision, if its nominal (or sometimes when its ordinal) it will be a test to see if the value is or isn't a member of a set.

 How do I build QuickDT?
 -----------------------